dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 ### STM32CubeMX

 STM32CubeMX is an interactive configuration tool and code generator.
-It lets you set up the microcontroller in a straightforward graphical interface, and then generates required initialization code so you don't have to write any.
+It lets you set up the microcontroller in a straightforward graphical interface, then generates the initialization code so you don't have to write any.
 Pretty neat!

 Just like the first one, go to the official link below, click the blue "Get Software" button near the bottom, and download it: